Chocolate Cherry Bundt Cake

 For super smooth fudge frosting, make sure the ingredients come to a rolling boil.
 Fudge is a super-concentrated sugar solution and sets when the sugar (dissolved in the milk) comes back out of solution and forms crystals.

 After boiling the mixture, remove from heat and add in the butter and vanilla extract.
-Beat hard with a wooden spoon until the frosting starts to stiffen, then pour over the cake.
+Let the frosting cool to room temperature, then beat it hard with a wooden spoon until the frosting starts to stiffen.
+Once it’s firming up, pour it over the cake.
 It will harden further as it cools!

 This cake can be stored at room temperature for up to 3 days, refrigerated for up to 5 days (it’s safe for a bit longer, but will definitely taste stale!), or frozen for up to 3 months.

-4. Looking to perfect your bundt cake baking sills?
+- Looking to perfect your bundt cake baking skills?
 Definitely give this post on ESSENTIAL BUNDT CAKE TIPS a quick read — it covers everything from how to make sure your bundt cake doesn’t stick to how to prevent the bottom of the cake from doming!

 More Cherry Recipes: